-Many people try forex trading, but not everyone becomes a forex trading mogul earning massive profits.
+Many people try forex trading, but not everyone will become a trading mogul earning massive profits.

 There are no simple answers to this.
-However we can learn from some factors that successful traders have in common.
+However we can learn from some traits that successful traders have in common.

-Some people fail to get the information and education they need to succeed, or they don’t get the right systems in place to help them.
+While some people fail to get the information and education they need to succeed, others don’t get the right systems in place to help them.
 Many of these difficulties can be overcome simply by setting-off on the right foot early on.

 The internet is full of people who’ve made bad trading decisions, whining about their trading software when it was their lack of knowledge or judgment that caused them to fail.

 Dedication: You need to be dedicated.
 At first, in learning the way the market operates and, subsequently, how you go about making successful trades.
 If you want to be able to make the most profitable trades you’ll need to be patient and follow a disciplined approach.

 Too many people make rash decisions, especially if they think they’re on a roll.